cs-uob/COMS20012/docs/labs/lab 5.md

 Lab Machine remotely.
 To do so follow [the online instructions](https://uob.sharepoint.com/sites/itservices/SitePages/fits-engineering-linux-x2go.aspx){:target="_blank"}.
 If you experience difficulties contact IT service.

-## 1. Setting up Vagrant
+## 1. Setting up Vagrant (you did this part in Lab 1, it should be straightforward)
-As you will be using Vagrant for you VM management though out your unit, lets learn how to setup a VM with Vagrant. \[We assume that Vagrant and VirtualBox VVM is already installed on your host machine.
-If not, contact IT.\]
-You may also want to watch videos from [David's COMS10012](https://cs-uob.github.io/COMS10012/exercises/part1/posix1/install.html){:target="_blank"}.

 1. On your host machine, open a terminal in you home directory (or whatever directory you are asigned which has good memory).
 Make a directory `mkdir CS_vagrant`
 2. `cd CS_vagrant` and then make another directory `mkdir seclabs`
 3. `cd seclabs`